DohmBoyOG/UI-Library/README.md

 Please remember to use the roblox KeyCodes for default keybinds, in other words, don't pass 'Right SHIFt' as default bind.
 Instead pass: "RightShift".
 Dropdowns will add items with their text being the index if the table is a dictionary or the items will have their text set to the values if the table is an array.

+Color picker sliders and hex inputs do not work (still looking for a way to fix those), rgb inputs do, so you can use color pickers.

 I do not log your IP, HWID or anything else.
 I might start counting executions one day.
 However I will tell you guys when that happens.